Azure-Samples/explore-iot-operations/tools/statestore-cli/readme.md

 On the machine where the tool will be run, the following are required:

-1. [Install kubectl](https://kubernetes.io/docs/tasks/tools/) which will be used to configure the MQTT Broker
+1. [Install kubectl](https://kubernetes.io/docs/tasks/tools/) which is used to configure the MQTT broker

 1. Clone the `explore-iot-operations` repository, and enter the state store cli directory:

     ```shell
     git clone https://github.com/Azure-Samples/explore-iot-operations
-    cd explore-iot-operations/tools/state-store-cli
+    cd explore-iot-operations/tools/statestore-cli
     ```

-1. Download the state store CLI from the [latest GitHub release](https://github.com/Azure-Samples/explore-iot-operations/releases?q=state-store-cli) and save it in the `state-store-cli` directory
+1. Download the state store CLI from the [latest GitHub release](https://github.com/Azure-Samples/explore-iot-operations/releases?q=statestore-cli) and save it in the `statestore-cli` directory

 1. **OPTIONAL**: If MQTT broker authentication is required, [install step](https://smallstep.com/docs/step-cli/installation/) to generate the required certificates